mattcieslak/hbcd-docs/docs/measures/beh_CG_interaction/IBQ-R.md

 | 6 | Almost always |
 | 7 | Always |

-*Scale scores*, generated for each domain, are the mean score of all scale items applicable to the child as judged by the caregiver (`sum of item scores / total # of items` per domain).
+Scale scores generated for each domain are the mean score of all scale items applicable to the child as judged by the caregiver (`sum of item scores / total # of items` per domain).
 Importantly, this calculation only includes items with scores of 1 through 7: items where the caregiver selects "does not apply" or “choose not to respond" receive no numerical score and are not included in the total number of items for the scale.
 Items with an “R” are reverse scored and already implemented in the HBCD scoring algorithm.

 **Summary**
 The IBQ provides a comprehensive assessment of early temperament, focusing on key traits that influence development and behavior during the early years.